kong-deyu/LLM_SIM/README.md

 # Future Development
 I'd like to continue to explore applications of LLMs and probabilistic models in AD/ADAS V&V. Here are a few areas that I am interested in:
-- Developing a GUI that allows test engineers to systematically and visually explore a scenario design space, for example, highway merge [highway_gui.py]
+- GUI that allows test engineers to systematically and visually explore a scenario design space, for example, highway merge [highway_gui.py], LLMs provides potential testing ideas and feedback on user selection
+- Fine tuning LLMs for scenario generation
-- LLM generates the roadgraph and agents using the user selections from the GUI
+- Fine tuned LLM generates scenarios (roadgraph and agent setup) using the user selections from the GUI
 - Scenario reconstruction of accident/crash reports using LLMs
 - Testing the probabilistic scenario generation framework on other scenes (ex: unprotected left turn, target cut-in, highway merge)
-- Automating triage/categorization test failures using LLMs
+- Automating triage/categorization test failures & reporting using agentic LLMs

 ## Dependencies
 See requirements.txt